abbiepopa/BSDS100/README.md

 I will do my best to keep this schedule accurate and up to date.
 However, I reserve the right to change it as I deem necessary.
 Usually this will be due to the amount of material we are able to cover in class.

+If you wish to view the notes I use during lecture you can see them [here](https://github.com/abbiepopa/BSDS100/tree/master/lecture_notes_preclass), though note I often change these based on class questions.

 **Introduction**

 | Topic | Reading | Assignment | Due Date | In Class Code |